isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 # Townspeople

-Immediately upon her arrival in Siberia, Esther searches for goodness and positive interactions with new people.
+Immediately upon her arrival in Siberia, Esther searches for positive interactions with new people.
 While at the labor camp on the outskirts of Rubtsovsk, Esther’s first home in Siberia, Esther and her grandmother receive permission to visit the town’s market.
 When the two arrive at the market, Esther
 relates: